sgorgun/uml-design-basics/README.md

 ### 7. Class Instantiation

-Open a [CreatingSimpleClass2](UmlDesignBasics/CreatingSimpleClass2.cs) class, and add the implementation for _CreateSimpleClass2_ method - a method should create a new object of _SimpleClass2_ class and set all public fields.
+Open the [CreatingSimpleClass2](UmlDesignBasics/CreatingSimpleClass2.cs) class, and add the implementation for _CreateSimpleClass2_ method - a method should create a new object of _SimpleClass2_ class and set all public fields.

 | Field Name   | Value  |
 |--------------|--------|